psi-4ward/mqtt-s7-connector/CONFIG_JSON.md

 # Config file in JSON format

 Because mqtt-s7-connector module was originally designed to work with a JSON configuration.
-I Don't want to break the original functionality I decided to leave the json handling as it was.
+I Don't want to break the original functionality I decided to leave the JSON handling as it was.
 If you want to use YAML please refer [this](CONFIG_YAML.md) document.

 ## Config File